hschellman/lesson-tutorial-test/_episodes/01-How-to-make-a-lesson.md

 objectives:
 - Learn how to set up locally to build a lesson and to deploy it.
 keypoints:
 - If you can do basic markdown, you can do this.
+- Import the template to your own GitHub account when developing new lessons
 ---